-(1) Building and Driveway Orientation.
+- (1) Building and Driveway Orientation.
 All commercial uses in CN District must be oriented and have primary driveway access to an Arterial or Major Collector street.
-No more than one driveway may access Minor Collector, Local Residential, or Cul-De-Sac street.

-(2) Building Design.
-All commercial buildings must be of a general residential character, including the following design elements:

-(a) Façade Design.
-All building facades must be of wood or brick and, if painted, must be in muted, earth tone colors.

-(b) Roof Forms.
-All roofs must be compatible with the surrounding residential area as determined through the Architectural Review process.

-(3) Setback Reduction for Developments Adjacent to Greenways and Natural Areas.
-To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a front yard setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards.

-(a) Setback Reduction.
-All permitted uses may be allowed a reduction of up to 35% of the front yard setbacks, as determined through the Architectural Review process, if as a result the buildings are farther away from fish and wildlife habitat areas.

-(b) Location of Greenway or Natural Area Lot.
+No more than one driveway may access Minor Collector, Local Residential, or Cul-De-Sac street. - (2) Building Design.
+All commercial buildings must be of a general residential character, including the following design elements: - (a) Façade Design.
+All building facades must be of wood or brick and, if painted, must be in muted, earth tone colors. - (b) Roof Forms.
+All roofs must be compatible with the surrounding residential area as determined through the Architectural Review process. - (3) Setback Reduction for Developments Adjacent to Greenways and Natural Areas.
+To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a front yard setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards. - (a) Setback Reduction.
+All permitted uses may be allowed a reduction of up to 35% of the front yard setbacks, as determined through the Architectural Review process, if as a result the buildings are farther away from fish and wildlife habitat areas. - (b) Location of Greenway or Natural Area Lot.
 A portion of the parcel must be located in one of the following conservation or protection areas:

-(i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72);

-(ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or

-(c) Ownership of Greenway or Natural Area Lot.
-The ownership of each Greenway or Natural Area Lot must be one of the following:

-(ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or

-(d) Ownership Considerations.
-The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot:

-(i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility;

-(ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees;

-(iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element;

-(iv) Does the lot connect publicly owned or publicly accessible properties;

-(v) Does the lot abut an existing park, greenway, natural area or other public facility;
+- (i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72); - (ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or - (iii) Clean Water Services Vegetated Corridor. - (c) Ownership of Greenway or Natural Area Lot.
+The ownership of each Greenway or Natural Area Lot must be one of the following: - (i) Dedicated to the City at the City's option; - (ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or - (iii) Retained in private ownership. - (d) Ownership Considerations.
+The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot: - (i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility; - (ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees; - (iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element; - (iv) Does the lot connect publicly owned or publicly accessible properties; - (v) Does the lot abut an existing park, greenway, natural area or other public facility; - (vi) Does the lot provide a public benefit or serve a public need; - (vii) Does the lot contain environmental hazards; - (viii) Geologic stability of the lot; and - (ix) Future maintenance costs for the lot.